Teoroo-CMC/PiNN/doc/datasets.rst

 Datasets
 ========

-PiNN use TensorFlow's dataset class to handle data.
+PiNN uses TensorFlow's dataset class to handle data.
 Each data point is a dictionary of tensors.
 The data point should at least include the ``'coord': coordinates`` and ``'elems': atomic numbers`` as its features.
 For training potentials, ``'e_data': energy`` and optionally ``'f_data': forces`` are used as labels.